jomaway/typst-templates/examples/Schulaufgabe.typ

     class: "IT 99x",
     subject: "IT-Systeme",
     aids: "Taschenrechner",
-    lsg: false,  // change this to true to see the solutions )
+    lsg: false,  // change this to true to see the solutions
+    print_cover: true,  // Print a cover page
+)

 = Aufbau eines Local Area Networks // You can use heading syntax to create a new task.